gameplaycolor/gameplaycolor/readme.md

 ### Beta

-1. Should we always show all items in the cache but only let users select downloaded ones when ffline?
-2. Show loading text when the game list is loading
+1. Show loading text when the game list is loading
-3. Show some hint text when the game list is empty
+2. Show some hint text when the game list is empty

-4. Fix the grid view hit test
+3. Fix the grid view hit test
-5. Fix the off-by-one in the grid view paging calculations
+4. Fix the off-by-one in the grid view paging calculations

-6. Add Google Analytics
+5. Add Google Analytics

-7. Fix offline mode
+6. Fix offline mode

 ### Release

+1. Audio
-1. Pressable buttons
+2. Pressable buttons
-2. Audio

 ### Future